Simulating Hard Attention Using Soft Attention: Average-Hard Attention

-The $\tauSMAT$ simulations in the preceding section compute exact Boolean values for every subformula, because a FFN can round an approximate Boolean to a exact Boolean.
-Counting terms are approximated sufficiently well that comparisons between them produce approximate Booleans.
+The simulations of temporal logics in the preceding section compute exact Boolean values for every subformula, because a FFN can round an approximate Boolean to a exact Boolean.
+Counting terms are approximated sufficiently well that comparisons between them, and applications of numerical predicates to them, produce approximate Booleans.
 But for the case of simulating an $\AHAT$, there is no similar option for eliminating approximation error, because in general the values in the computation are not confined to a finite set.

+There is a simple argument that if we take an $\AHAT$ $T$ and replace its $\avghardmax$ weighting function with $\softmax_\tau$ to produce a $\tauSMAT$ $\hat{T}$, then for any input sequence, as $\tau$ goes to zero, the limit of the sequence of activation vectors of the final layer of $\hat{T}$ equals the sequence of activation vectors of the final layer of $T$.
+This is because a transformer is the composition of continuous functions, and the $\softmax_\tau$ function approaches the $\avghardmax$ function as $\tau$ goes to zero.
+This argument is likely the basis of many researchers' confidence that $\SMAT$s can approximate $\AHAT$s; however, it does not by itself bound the rate of convergence.

-In this section, we define a restriction of $\AHAT$s that have two types of attention layers, \emph{uniform} and \emph{tieless}.
-An attention layer is \emph{uniform} iff the query and key matrices ($\mat{W}^{(\textrm{Q})}$ and $\mat{W}^{(\textrm{K})}$) are identically zero.
-This results in equal attention being paid to every unmasked position.
-An attention layer is \emph{tieless with gap $\gamma(n)$} iff for every input with length $n$ and every position $i$, the attention scores at $i$ (that is, $s_{i,*}$) are tieless with gap $\gamma(n)$ (\cref{def:tieless}).
-An $\AHAT$ that contains only these two types of attention layers is said be \emph{uniform--tieless}.
-We denote this class of transformers by $\UUHAT$.
-These two types of attention layers suffice for nearly all uses of average-hard attention in the literature (see \cref{sec:applications}).
+Here, we bound the rate of convergence for $\AHAT$s in terms of the gap separating the maximal attention score or scores from other scores.
+We say that an attention layer has \emph{gap $\gamma(n)$} iff for every input with length $n$ and every position $i$, the attention scores at $i$ (that is, $s_{i,*}$) have gap $\gamma(n)$ (\cref{def:tieless}).
+An $\AHAT$ has gap $\gamma(n)$ if all of its attention layers have gap $\gamma(n)$.
+Existing uses of average-hard attention in the literature generally have gap $\Omega(1/n^k)$ for small constants $k$ (see \cref{sec:applications}).